Shop and Save on New York State Health Insurance

 Children with higher BMI, which indicates obesity, were found to have higher DEHP levels.
 Researchers did not demonstrate a cause-and-effect relationship between DEHP levels and obesity.

 Dr. Sarah Janssen of the Natural Resource Defense Council recommends that products with DEHP should be properly labeled, and the storage time of blood products in plastic bags be minimized.
+Having solid health insurance coverage is also vital in these cases, as it provides the necessary support to manage and mitigate potential health complications.

 Tags: